- Fort Bliss Volunteer Week - 2024

 STEPS TO VOLUNTEERING!

 Volunteering in your community gives you a chance to give back.
-You'll feel a sense of pride that you are volunteering your time, and a local organization will benefit, too.
-If you want to get started volunteering, find an organization that's a good fit for you, and then decide what you have to offer.
+You will feel a sense of pride that you are volunteering your time, and a local organization will benefit, too.
+If you want to get started volunteering, find an organization that is a good fit for you, and then decide what you have to offer.

-1. Attend the Installation Volunteer Orientation.
-During the Installation Volunteer Orientation, prospective volunteers will receive an overview of the Army Volunteer Corps’ mission, installation volunteer policies and gain insight regarding volunteer opportunities.
+1. Attend the Installation Volunteer Workshop.
+During the Installation Volunteer Workshop, prospective volunteers will receive an overview of the Army Volunteer Corps’ mission, installation volunteer policies and gain insight regarding volunteer opportunities.
 Register for the orientation at bliss.armymwr.com/us/bliss/programs/AVC.

-2. During the orientation, prospective volunteers will complete a volunteer application.
-The volunteer application will be sent to the volunteer opportunities of their choice that are on the installation as well as within the El Paso Community.
+2. During the workshop, prospective volunteers will complete a volunteer interest form.
+The interest form will be sent to the volunteer opportunities of their choice on the installation and within the El Paso Community.

-3. After the volunteer applications are received by the prospective agency, they will call volunteers in for an interview and/or to place them within their agency.
+3. After the volunteer interest forms are received by the prospective agency, they will call volunteers in for an interview and place them within their agency.

-5. Special event volunteer opportunities (onetime special events) can be found on our Facebook page: Fort Bliss Volunteers.
+5. Special event volunteer opportunities (one-time special events) can be found on our Facebook page: Fort Bliss Army Volunteer Corps

 - Classes (Register Online)